 All The Wonderful Reasons to Block

-- If you have pets a good soak removes unwanted hair.
+- If you have pets, a good soak removes unwanted hair

-You can find the perfect gifts for crocheter with my article.
+Find perfect gifts for crocheter with my article.

 Do I Have To Block Crochet?

-- Shawls / Scarves
+- Scarves

 - Squares for blankets